 Founded in 1961 on an ethos of collaboration and people focused design, BDP is now the largest interdisciplinary design-led firm in Europe.
 Our award winning Landscape Team sits at the heart of the practice and works across a variety of sectors including residential and mixed-use projects in towns and cities on a national and international basis, including projects within Waltham Forest.

 WSP is one of the world’s leading professional services consulting firms.
 We are technical experts and strategic advisors including engineers, technicians, scientists, project managers, planners, surveyors and environmental specialists, as well as other design and program management professionals.
 We design and deliver lasting solutions in the Buildings, Transportation, Infrastructure, Environment, Geomatics, Energy, Resources and Industry sectors as well as project delivery and strategic consulting services.

 Barton Willmore is the UK’s leading independent town planning and related consultancy.
 Barton Willmore is active in the Borough, having coordinated the planning application for the redevelopment and extension of the “Mall” in the town centre, and acting jointly with the Borough Council is coordinating future planning applications at the Civic Centre.
 On the Patchworks project for Inland Homes Plc they are acting as the planning consultants, Environmental Impact Assessment coordinators, and as Townscape and Visual Impact assessors.

 The 2c Fulbourne Road Regeneration Community Planning process is being organised by JTP on behalf of Inland Homes.
-For more information please contact the JTP community planning team at firstname.lastname@example.org or on Freephone 0800 0126 730.
+For more information please contact the JTP community planning team at firstname.lastname@example.org by writing to Freepost JTP (no stamp required) or on Freephone 0800 0126 730.